Joint Continuous and Discrete Model Selection via Submodularity: Examples and Computational Evaluation

 Our approach is agnostic to the choice of convex optimization and submodular set function minimization routines, so we also use CPLEX to evaluate $H$.
-However, we instead use the minimum-norm point algorithm from \cite{fujishige2011submodular} as implemented in MATLAB by \cite{krause2010sfo}, which has fast performance in practice, coupled with the semi-gradient based lattice pruning strategy proposed in \cite{iyer2013fast}.
-Our results are plotted in black, and labeled \textit{Min Norm + CPLEX} in figures.
+To highlight the utility of an algorithm-agnostic approach, we also implement an active-set method for fast non-negative quadratic programming to evaluate $H$ \cite{bro1997fast}.
+For the submodular set function minimization algorithm, we use the minimum-norm point algorithm from \cite{fujishige2011submodular} as implemented in MATLAB by \cite{krause2010sfo}, coupled with the semi-gradient lattice pruning strategy proposed by \cite{iyer2013fast} which has quadratic complexity and drastically reduces the problem size.
+Our results are plotted in black, and labeled \textit{MNP + CPLEX} and \textit{MNP + FNNQP} in figures.

-All three methods are presented with identical cost functions to minimize, and are run until either convergence to suboptimality below $10^{-4}$ or a maximum of 100 iterations.
-The experiments were all run on a mid-2012 Macbook Pro with a 2.9 GHz Intel Core i7 processor and 16GB of 1600 MHz DDR3 RAM, and reported running times are an average of five runs on randomized problem instances.
+The various methods are given identical cost functions to minimize, and are run until either convergence to suboptimality below $10^{-4}$ or a maximum of 100 iterations.
+The experiments were all run on a laptop with an AMD Ryzen 9 4900HS CPU and 16GB of RAM.